swiftlang/swift-evolution/proposals/NNNN-add-is-identical-methods.md

 ## Introduction

-We propose new `isIdentical` instance methods to several concrete types for determining in constant-time if two instances must be equal by-value.
+We propose new `isIdentical` instance methods to concrete types for determining in constant-time if two instances must be equal by-value.

 ## Motivation